hyperoslo/yr/README.md

 Hyper made this.
 We're a digital communications agency with a passion for good code, and if you're using this library we probably want to hire you.

-Also thanks to https://github.com/Hakon/yr_api for inspiratin and some code.
+Also thanks to https://github.com/Hakon/yr_api for inspiration and some code.

 ## License